CorreyL/CorreyL/README.md

 advocate for [clean code](https://imgs.xkcd.com/comics/good_code.png) 🧹,
 [well structured commits](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)
 ✨, and fitting a problem to a tool, rather than fitting a tool to a problem 🛠️.

+I've spent a lot of my professional time building `React` applications, mostly in Javascript, but some in Typescript.
+I've built back-ends using `ExpressJS` and `Python` frameworks, and hooked up these various back-ends to `PostgreSQL`, `MySQL` and `MS-SQL` databases.